-Identify all other external Directors and explain why these cannot be considered proprietary or independent Directors and detail their relationships with the company, its executives or its shareholders:

-Name of director (person or company) Reasons Company, officer o shareholder to which Director has ties Profile British Petroleum España, S.A. and in the investment bank Charterhouse Limited where she held the position of Managing Director and Director of its Spanish subsidiary, and founder and director of D+A Documentación y Análisis S.A.
+( OTHER EXTERNAL DIRECTO RS Identify all other external Directors and explain why these cannot be considered proprietary or independent Directors and detail their relationships with the company, its executives or its shareholders: Name of director (person or company) Reasons Company, shareholde Director ha r to which Profile British Petroleum España, S.A. and in the investment bank Charterhouse Limited where she held the position of Managing Director and Director of its Spanish subsidiary, and founder and director of D+A Documentación y Análisis S.A.
 She has advised family businesses on their business strategies and is currently a Board Member of Papelera Guipuzcoana de Zicuñaga, SA and Banca March SA where she is a member of the Audit Committee and the Appointments and Corporate Governance Committee.
 She is member of the Board of Directors of Viscofan SA and member of its Audit Committee.
+Total number of o ther external directors 2